Namie Amuro: 2016–2018: Return of maxi-single releases, 25th anniversary commemoration, Finally and retirement

 On September 20, 2017, Amuro's 40th birthday, she announced her plan to retire from the music industry on September 16, 2018.
 Her final compilation album, Finally, was released on November 8, 2017.
 The album includes new recordings and re-recordings of her selected singles from 1992 to 2017.
-Finally became a huge success in Japan – it was placed on the first position by Oricon and sold in 2,250,000 units by the end of 2017.
-In support of the album, Amuro conducted Final Tour 2018 ~Finally~ as her farewell tour, spanning between February 17 and June 3, 2018.
+Finally became a huge success in Japan – it was placed on the first position by Oricon and sold 2,250,000 units by the end of 2017.
+In support of the album, Amuro conducted the Final Tour 2018 ~Finally~ as her farewell tour, spanning between February 17 and June 3, 2018.
 The tour took place in Nagoya Dome, Fukuoka Dome, Sapporo Dome, Osaka Dome and Tokyo Dome.
 During this tour, Amuro conducted another tour, named Final Tour 2018 ~Finally~ In Asia, to perform in China, Hong Kong and Taiwan.
 Taking place in Shenzhen Bay Sports Center, Hong Kong Coliseum and Taipei Arena, Final Tour 2018 ~Finally~ In Asia began on March 17 and concluded on May 20, 2018.

 On May 23, 2018, Amuro was awarded "Okinawa's National Honor Award" at Okinawa Prefecture Government Office in Naha.
 By August 21, the total number of pre-ordered Live DVD and Blu-ray of Final Tour 2018 (the concerts in Japan only) exceeded 1 million units in Japan.
 On August 25, One Piece featured the anime version of Amuro at the end of one of its episodes to bid a farewell to her.
 The Live DVD and Blu-ray of Final Tour 2018 (the concerts in Japan only) were released on August 29, 2018.
 On September 15, Amuro made her final appearance as an entertainer at the "We ♥ Namie Hanabi Show: I ♥ Okinawa / I ♥ Music" at the Okinawa Convention Center, a commemoration of Amuro's career and other cultural and musical aspects in Okinawa.
 She officially retired from the entertainment industry on September 16, 2018.
-On September 30, 2018, her official website, official fanclub, official Facebook page, and official online store officially terminated service.
+On September 30, 2018, her official website, fanclub, Facebook page, and online store all terminated service.
 On June 16, 2019, Amuro released her entire music collection onto the iTunes store (most of which was previously restricted to Japan), through her label Dimension Point.
 Her records published by her own label were also released through Apple Music, Apple's streaming service, on the same day.
-In November 2023, 5 years after her continued silence after her retirement, Amuro's creative content including her full discography on streaming services, music videos, online stores, and her official YouTube channel were removed from official internet sites.
-As of September 2025, her official content is still absent from streaming services.
+In November 2023, 5 years after her continued silence after her retirement, Amuro's creative content including her full discography on streaming services, music videos, online stores, and her YouTube channel were removed from official internet sites.
+As of 2026, her music releases are still absent from streaming services.